 Carrier Enhancement of Co-Ingredients

-Research shows that DMSO enhances the absorption of co-applied substances (arnica, camphor, emu oil) by 2–6x compared to applying them without a carrier.
-This multiplier effect is why ArcticBlast's combination formula is more potent than any of its individual ingredients alone.
+Research shows DMSO enhances absorption of co-applied substances (arnica, camphor, emu oil) by 2–6x compared to applying without a carrier.
+This multiplier effect is why ArcticBlast's combination formula is more effective than any individual ingredient applied alone — a key advantage over single-ingredient topicals.

-ArcticBlast combines DMSO with a synergistic blend of seven botanically-derived pain fighters:
+ArcticBlast combines DMSO with a synergistic blend of seven botanically-derived pain fighters.
+Here's what each ingredient does and why it's included:

 The backbone of the formula.
 Penetrates skin rapidly and carries co-ingredients into deeper tissue.
-Also has its own anti-inflammatory and analgesic properties through inhibition of hydroxyl radicals and prostaglandins.
-The FDA has approved DMSO use in specific medical contexts, and it has been used clinically since the early 1970s.
+Also has its own direct anti-inflammatory and analgesic properties through inhibition of hydroxyl radicals and prostaglandins.
+FDA-approved for specific medical contexts; clinically studied since the early 1970s.
+The ingredient that fundamentally separates ArcticBlast from every standard OTC pain cream on the market.

 Aloe Vera Extract — Soothing & Anti-Irritant

 Prevents skin irritation at the application site, provides a cooling base sensation, and adds moisturizing properties.
-Aloe's polysaccharides also have mild anti-inflammatory activity that complements DMSO's deeper action.
+Aloe's polysaccharides (acemannan, aloesin) also have mild anti-inflammatory activity that complements DMSO's deeper action.
+Especially useful for reducing the skin redness that some first-time DMSO users experience.

 Camphor Oil — Analgesic & Circulation Booster

 A natural analgesic and counter-irritant.
-Creates the characteristic cooling-then-warming sensation while stimulating local circulation — bringing nutrient-rich blood to the area to support tissue repair and speeding up the body's natural healing response.
+Creates the characteristic cooling-then-warming sensation while stimulating local circulation — bringing nutrient-rich blood to the area to support tissue repair.
+Camphor is a key ingredient in many leading OTC topicals (Bengay, Icy Hot) but is more effective here due to DMSO's deeper delivery.

 Peppermint Oil — Immediate Cooling & Pain Gate Activation

-Contains menthol, which activates TRPM8 (cold-sensitive) receptors to create a competing sensory signal that temporarily overrides pain signals.
-This "pain gate" mechanism provides immediate perceived relief while DMSO's deeper action takes effect.
+Contains menthol, which activates TRPM8 (cold-sensitive) receptors to create a competing sensory signal that temporarily overrides pain signals via the Gate Control Theory of pain.
+Provides immediate perceived relief while DMSO's deeper action takes effect.
+The same mechanism used in Biofreeze — but here delivered deeper into the tissue.

 Emu Oil — Penetration Enhancer & Anti-Inflammatory

 A well-studied penetration enhancer with its own anti-inflammatory omega-3 and omega-6 fatty acid profile.
 Works synergistically with DMSO to improve absorption of all other ingredients.
-Used in sports medicine for decades.
+Used in sports medicine and physical therapy for decades, and found in Blue-Emu, a well-known OTC arthritis product.

 St. John's Wort Extract — Nerve Pain Modulator